 - Involving an architect early on in a project can actually save you time and money.
 They will offer you a range of options and discuss with you the most economic and appropriate design for your requirements.

-- Discuss what qualities are you looking for in an architect?
+- Discuss what qualities your are looking for in an architect.
 Are there examples of extensions and buildings that you like?

 - Ask to see examples of existing work the architect has completed.